 8. Cruise Around La Han Bay

-You can sail in between the towering limestone karsts of La Han Bay with a 1, 2 or 3-day cruise starting from Cat Ba island.
+You can sail in between the towering limestone karsts of La Han Bay with a one, two or three-day cruise starting from Cat Ba Island.
 This is a great alternative to the cruises at Ha Long Bay next door which is usually packed with day-trippers from Hanoi.

 9. Visit Monkey Island

-Beyond the monkeys, the main attractions here are the two main beaches and the mountain top view.
-Be aware that it is a literal climb up to the viewpoint, solid footwear and decent fitness is rewarded with some amazing views.
+Beyond the monkeys, the main attractions here are the two main beaches and the mountaintop view.
+Be aware that it is a literal climb up to the viewpoint, solid footwear and decent fitness are rewarded with some amazing views.

 Many boat tours and cruises stop off here or you can take the ferry over from Bến Bèo pier on Cat Ba.